If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 Conclusion

-A man managing an image can look steady for a while.
-He won't be whole.
+Managing our image we can look steady for a while.
+But we won't be whole.

-Jesus doesn't call men to look clean from a distance.
-He calls them into the light.
-That's where confession becomes real.
-That's where brotherhood becomes practical.
-That's where hope stops being vague.
+Jesus doesn't call us to look clean from a distance.
+He calls us into the light where confession reveals grace, brotherhood becomes practical and hope stops being vague.

 The way forward isn't harsher self-talk.
 It's truth, repentance, brotherhood, and the cleansing grace of Christ.